ivangushkov/tk8103_smc_assignment/README.md

-# TK8103 Sliding Mode Controll Assignment Code
+# TK8103 Sliding Mode Control Assignment Code

 A simple repo for the code handout in the smc assignment in TK8103.
 Features terrible animation code and monkey forward euler simulation.
 Don't hate playa it works!